blogmorozcc/blogmorozcc.github.io/content/post/diy-pikvm-v2/index.md

 <!-- https://www.youtube.com/watch?v=uLuBuQUF61o -->

-### Assenble a custom case
+### Assemble device in a custom case

 The components I use to build the device include external HDMI video signal capture card that should be connected to the specific USB port of the Raspberry Pi board.
 For my needs the device should be portable, so there is a risk of using the wrong port if I should connect the card every time.
 Considering this, the official Raspberry Pi case is not an option, also it costs too much in my opinion.
 So I decided to assamble the device in a single case for better portability and plug & play experience, every time I need to use it with another PC I simply need connect HDMI and USB cables to it.

 Also it's not a secret that Rasperry Pi boards can get overheated when working in extreme CPU load conditions or with 24/7 uptime.
 Taking that to account, I decided to construct a case in a way that all of the hardware will be cooled with 80mm fan.

-Unfortunately, I have no 3D printer to engineer accurate case, so my case is fully hand made.
+Unfortunately, I have no 3D printer to engineer and create a good quality case that will look like manufactured one.
+My case is fully hand made.
 I used mostly some old pieces of plastic panels that I had at the time.

 <!-- ToDo photo -->